Phrase and beyond

 Basically, MT does the initial heavy lifting by providing basic but useful translations.
 Human translators then refine these basic versions to more closely reflect the original intent of the content and ensure proper localization per region.

-The low cost and lack of latency of MT are compelling reasons for many growing businesses to include machine-translated content in the automation of translation and localization workflows.
+As mentioned previously, the low cost and lack of latency of MT are compelling reasons for many growing businesses to include machine-translated content in the automation of translation and localization workflows.

 Implementing an effective machine translation strategy doesn’t have to be a daunting task when you rely on cutting-edge cloud translation technology, allowing for automation and streamlined translation management.